pdxdan/cfdeploy/README.md

 usage: deploy_or_update_stack.py [-h] [-v] name template

 positional arguments:

-  name           name of the stack to deploy template       local file containing the CloudFormation template
+* name:     name  of the stack to deploy
+* template: local file containing the CloudFormation template

 optional arguments:

-  -h, --help     show this help message and exit
+*  -h, --help     show this help message and exit
-  -v, --verbose  more debug messages to stdout
+*  -v, --verbose  more debug messages to stdout